 The expected times of departure and arrival are always indicated in the local time of the relevant airport.
 The carrier shall do everything within their power to transport passengers and their baggage swiftly and efficiently.
 The carrier will make every effort to respect the announced flight schedule.

 When you book your ticket, we will inform you of the flight schedule applicable at that moment.
 It is possible that the flight schedule will change after you have made your booking due to circumstances beyond our control (decisions by competent authorities or weather conditions).
 If you gave us your contact details, we will inform you of any changes.
 By booking a flight with TUI, you acknowledge that the exact flight schedule is not essential for you.
-However, if we make a significant change to the flight schedule after you have made your booking which is not acceptable to you and if we are unable to offer you an acceptable alternative under similar conditions, we will refund your ticket.
+However, if we make a significant change to the flight schedule after you have made your booking and if we are unable to offer you an acceptable alternative under similar conditions, we will refund your ticket.

 This provision does not affect the rights of the traveller pursuant to Regulation (EC) N° 261/2004 establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights.